Mavis-Liang/PDA_project1_Exploratory_SDP_ETS/README.md

 + `./pre-processing`: Some preprocessing with the raw data

++ `./Figures`: the folders that contains selected figures

 Note that due to data privacy, the repository would not contain either the original data or the cleaned data we used in this study.

 ## Report Overview